olvaffe/olv-notes/graphics/mesa/vulkan-runtime.md

 - the runtime has a default render pass implementation that is built upon dynamic rendering
+  - dynamic rendering still has load/store/resolve ops, but does not have the render passes, subpasses, subpass dependencies
+  - this default implementation must insert barriers implied by render passes
 - `vk_common_CreateRenderPass2`
   - allocs a `vk_render_pass` and multiple `vk_render_pass_attachment`,
     `vk_subpass`, `vk_subpass_dependency`, and `vk_subpass_attachment`,